ukparliament/ApiManagement/readme.md

 The full list of supported formats can be queried from the APIs.

-Associated with APIs are policies to govern their use; publicly facing APIs are governed by a policies to provide a caching opption or restrict their use to avoid a DoS attack while for internal use access can be more unrestricted.
+Associated with APIs are policies to govern their use; publicly facing APIs are governed by a policies to provide a caching option or restrict their use to avoid a DoS attack while for internal use access can be more unrestricted.